w3f/polkadot-spec/docs/id-glossary.md

 - A set of all byte arrays of length ${n}$

 ${I}={\left({B}_{{n}}…{B}_{{0}}\right)}_{{{256}}}$
-- A non-negative interger in base 256
+- A non-negative integer in base 256

 ${B}={\left({b}_{{0}},{b}_{{1}},…,{b}_{{n}}\right)}$
 - The little-endian representation of a non-negative interger ${I}={\left({B}_{{n}}…{B}_{{0}}\right)}_{{{256}}}$ such that ${b}_{{i}}≔{B}_{{i}}$